Intive-Technology/Blog-apis-spring-boot/README.md

 ## Documentation

 This is project regarding REST Apis for CRUD operation of the Blogs.
 In this project we are maintaing Blogs , Users and Comments on the blogs.
+Also we have used JWT Authentication in the project with latest configurations of the Spring 3.0

 To run the Spring Application go to project root directory and use the below command: